renovatebot/renovate/docs/usage/configuration-options.md

 Add to this object if you wish to define rules that apply only to PRs that pin dependencies.

+## pinDigest

+If enabled renovate will pin the digest value.

 ## pinDigests

 If enabled Renovate will pin Docker images by means of their SHA256 digest and not only by tag so that they are immutable.